rerun-io/rerun/rerun_py/ARCHITECTURE.md

 ### The TypeExt class

 During codegen, each class looks for a file: `class_ext.py` in the same directory where the class will be generated.
-For example `datatypes/color_ext.py` is the extension file for the `Color` datatype, which can be found in `datatypes/color.py`.
+For example `datatypes/rgba32_ext.py` is the extension file for the `Rgba32` datatype, which can be found in `datatypes/rgba32.py`.

 In this file you must define a class called `<Type>Ext`, which will be added as a mixin to the generated class.